 Maybe you’ve always had a slate floor, or perhaps you have just moved into an older property with not-so-glorious slate floors?
 Either way, you will need to learn how to clean slate floors the right way.

+What can you do once your slate floor needs a pick-me-up?
 This article will review different cleaning techniques for slate floors, the best floor cleaner for slate tiles, the benefits of resealing your slate floor, and how to spot-treat slate tiles.

 - What To Avoid When Cleaning Slate Floors

 - 7 Preventive Care Tips: Dos and Don'ts

 - Slate Floor Cleaning FAQs

 Natural slate is a raw and “undressed” stone.
 It lends itself to absorbing liquids, oils, and polishes that can stain it or give it a beautiful glow.
 It is recommended that you keep your slate floor clean with routine daily maintenance, which involves cleaning this flooring type regularly with a mop, water, and mild detergent.